 When it comes to assessing the sustainability of a fishery it’s important take a holistic approach because you need to consider all the aspects of what makes a fishery, “a fishery”.
 A fishery is not simply the natural resource; the people that make up a fishery (fishers, processors, suppliers, etc.) are as essential to the fishery as the fish itself.
 Although all fisheries have the same basic concepts, to catch and sell fish, their intricacies vary from place to place.
 These discrepancies can include something very specific, such as gear type or target species as well as other, more immaterial concepts like customs, traditions, and social norms within the specific fishing community.

-Sustainability in fisheries and actions to “prove” sustainability can take many forms; anywhere from establishing robust marine protected areas with heavily enforced ‘no-take’ zones, to promoting fisheries that have been certified sustainable by meeting criteria defined by agencies such as the Marine Stewardship Council or Ocean Wise, to implementing private incentive mechanisms to promote sustainable practices in specific fisheries.
-Because of all of the factors that make up a fishery (the animals, the people, the equipment, the areas, etc.), sustainability in fisheries is not merely a social issue, or an economic issue, or an ecological issue.
-For a fishery to truly be considered sustainable it is a reconciliation of all three systems working together.
+Sustainability in fisheries and actions to “prove” sustainability can take many forms; anywhere from establishing robust marine protected areas with heavily enforced ‘no-take’ zones, to promoting fisheries that have been certified sustainable by meeting criteria defined by agencies such as the Marine Stewardship Council, to implementing private incentive mechanisms to promote sustainable practices in specific fisheries.
+Because of all of the factors that make up a fishery (the animals, the people, the equipment, the areas, etc.), sustainability in fisheries is not merely a social issue, or an economic issue, or an ecological issue; for a fishery to truly be considered sustainable it is a reconciliation of all three systems working together.